Shahanshahsidd208/Anonymous-reporting/README.md

 ## Installation

-Details like user exact location coordinates received within 2 seconds.
+Details like user's exact location coordinates received within 2 seconds.

 ### Prerequisites for developing this project